 Patty is an intriguing subject.
 She’s a female musician playing a male dominated instrument, a gay woman who was one of the first to come out in the hard rock scene, a class clown with a great sense of humour and deadpan delivery, and an addict who struggled with drugs and alcohol ever since she took her first drink as a child.

-I’ve always had a love/hate relationship with Courtney Love and in the documentary Nina Gordon articulates her feelings on Courtney which are the same as my own: Courtney put herself forward as a feminist; she appeared to be a powerful woman who challenged the media’s preconceived aesthetics and notions of how a woman should behave and even the way she stood on stage with her foot on the monitor was a calculated move.
-However all her feminist posturing was contradicted by her flashing herself at the audience, constantly criticising other women, sleeping with or dating every rock star she could get her hands on and then bitching about them in public afterwards.
-Love certainly does not come across well in the documentary – completely self-involved, crass, obnoxious, constantly referring to “my band”.
+I’ve always had a love/hate relationship with Courtney Love and in the documentary Nina Gordon articulates her feelings on Courtney which are the same as my own.
+Courtney put herself forward as a feminist, a powerful woman who challenged the media’s preconceived aesthetics and notions of how a woman should behave.
+However she contradicted her own feminism a lot of the time, becoming focussed on her looks rather than her talent and constantly criticising other women.
+Love certainly does not come across well in the documentary.
+She is self-involved, crass, obnoxious, and constantly refers to ‘my band’.
 During one of the interviews she describes being on the phone and hearing the news that Kristen Pfaff (bass player of Hole) died.
 Her reaction?
 “I’ve gotta go, my bass player just died.”
 Charming.
 And Courtney isn’t one for the sisterhood either.
 When the time came to sell Patty out to Michael Beinhorn during the making of Celebrity Skin, Courtney didn’t hesitate.

 Back to Patty.
 Trying to stay sober when on the road is a tough job for anyone and Patty struggled with her addiction to heroin and alcohol.
 When Celebrity Skin was released Patty left the band and relapsed badly, spending the settlement she received from the band on drugs and then eventually becoming homeless and turning to stealing and prostitution to buy crack.
 Being a gay woman, prostitution to straight men had the strange element of allowing her to to disassociate even though she was disgusted by it.
 She didn’t work at all and didn’t play drums, at one point in the film saying that she was so into her life on the street that she literally forgot she was a drummer.